Heatblur-Simulations/f-4e-manual/src/systems/nav_com/ins.md

 The INS also includes an in-flight position update option, should the aircrew note gross deviation from known location fixes.

+### Indications

 The INS panel features two indicator lights: HEAT and ALIGN.

-The HEAT light is active in any alignment mode (including Coarse Alignment in the STBY mode), signifying that the system is heating up.
+The HEAT light is active
+in any alignment mode (including Coarse Alignment in the STBY mode), signifying that the system is heating up.
 It turns off after approximately 110 seconds, indicating that the gyros have reached the operational temperature of 160 degrees Fahrenheit.

 The ALIGN light, functional exclusively in the ALIGN mode, signals the completion of alignment.
 A steady ALIGN light indicates that a BATH (fast) alignment has been achieved.
 Provided the system has not encountered any errors and the gyros were